The fall season is here. The leaves are turning red, brown, and yellow, with pumpkin spice everywhere. This also means that spooky season is here!

 You can ditch those fake plastic spiderwebs this Halloween and go for more eco-friendly options.
 You can create your spider web using black yarns, markers, pipe cleaners, and a pair of scissors.
 You can also use strings and sticks.
 You can check out various online web tutorials to make the perfect spiderweb for an eco-friendly Halloween.

 You can decorate your outdoors for this Halloween by making flying ghosts.
-You can do this by using old sheets, scissors, wire hangers, and markers.
+You can use old sheets, scissors, wire hangers, and markers.
 Simply cut your sheets into sizes that fit the kind of ghosts you want.
-Next, take a wire and punch it through the sheet to make a loop for its head.
+Next, punch a wire through the sheet to make a loop for its head.
 You can use a small ball or leftover sheets for the head.
 Once you stuff the head, tie the head and the neck together using wire hooks.
 Next, draw a ghost face using permanent markers.
 Lastly, hang them outside your front porch or inside your home.

-To make this, you will need old bed sheets and empty cereal boxes.
+You will need old bed sheets and empty cereal boxes to make this.
 All you need to do is cut the fabrics into long strips, get your cereal boxes, line them up completely with the bed sheet strips, and nicely tuck them in.
 Lastly, attach some eyeballs from an old doll or teddy bear to the box.

 Paraffin wax candles come with adverse side effects.
 Without realizing it, burning paraffin wax exposes you to health hazards.
 Being a by-product of petroleum, they emit toxic gases when burnt.
 This can cause eye and skin irritation and other health issues.
 So instead of candles made of paraffin wax, go for more eco-friendly candle options like soy-based candles or beeswax candles.